pag-iiitd/DocDependency/scripts/RQ1_scripts/README.md

 For convenience all these files have been provided along, project-wise, in the 'data' folder.
 Running all these steps per project will likely take less than 1 minute.

 # Steps
-0. Clone this repository.
-Launch the git bash command prompt (https://www.stanleyulili.com/git/how-to-install-git-bash-on-windows/) and execute the below described commands
+0. Launch the git bash command prompt (https://www.stanleyulili.com/git/how-to-install-git-bash-on-windows/) and execute the below described commands

 1. Change your directory to the path where you would like to clone the project repository, e.g. Desktop
 `> cd <absolute_path_to_working_folder>`